 emerge in summer followed by black berries.

-They are typically mown over in late winter or early spring before the
+They are typically mown over in late winter or early spring to remove the tattered old leaves before the

 new growth appears.
 There are gold or white variegated varieties and white flowered cultivars as well.